Configuration

 .

-If you want to have local settings that only apply within a certain diretory tree simply go that directory and run jbang config set --file=. edit.open idea
+If you want to have local settings that only apply within a certain directory tree simply go into that directory and run, for example, jbang config set --file=. edit.open idea

 .
-Then JBang stores settings in a local jbang.properties
+Then JBang will store that setting in a local jbang.properties

 To see which keys are configured where and in what order run jbang config list --show-origin